ipld/js-ipld-stack/README.md

 Returns an instance of `Reader()` from the codec implementation.

+## Hot path methods

+We expose a few extra APIs you can use if you find IPLD in the hot paths of your own code.

+Since *some* codecs require async work and some do not, it's a good idea to try and factor our unnecesary async operations when you can if you can in hot paths.

+## `block.encodeMaybeSync`

+Just like `block.encode` but returns *either* a promise or the encoded value synchronously.

+## `block.decodeMaybeSync`

+Just like `block.decode` but returns *either* a proimse or the decoded value synchronously.

 # Codec Interface

 This is the primary interface for implementing new codecs.